-The overall proposed General Fund Capital Programme for the period from 2023/24 and 2026/27 totals £78.631m. £30.437m is financed by external grant funding for the Southern Link Road (SLR), Towns Fund Projects, Shared and Rural Prosperity Funds and Disabled Facilities Grant (DFG's).
-One of the grants in relation to the SLR have already been received and are held on the Council's balance sheet as a conditional grant, albeit further funding has been approved from the Levelling up fund and Nottinghamshire County Council, which will ensure the delivery of the scheme.
-The Council has received 65% of the Levelling up Funding to date.
+The overall proposed General Fund Capital Programme for the period from 2024/25 and 2027/28 totals £64.400m. £13.219m is financed by external grant funding for Towns Fund Projects, Shared and Rural Prosperity Funds and Disabled Facilities Grant (DFG's).
 The DFG funding is received via the Better Care Fund (BCF) and is subject to an annual bidding process.